-4. Select a session from the Session Location drop-down list and enter the full path of the share.
+3. Select a session from the Session Location drop-down list, if you want to restore another session, and enter the full path of the share.

-For example, consider the Session Location as NFS share, xxx.xxx.xxx as the IP address of the NFS share, and the folder name is Data.
+For example, consider the Session Location as NFS share, xxx.xxx.xxx.xxx as the IP address of the NFS share, and the folder name is Data.
 You would enter xxx.xxx.xxx:/Data as the NFS share location.

-Note: If the backed up data is stored in Source local, then you must first convert the source node to an NFS server, and then share the session location.
+Note: If the backend up data is stored in Source local, then you must first convert the source node to an NFS server, and then share the session location.

-5. Click Connect.
+4. Click Connect.